JuliaGeo/Geodesy.jl/README.md

 [IERS conventions](https://www.iers.org/IERS/EN/Publications/TechnicalNotes/tn36.html)
 published by the International Earth Rotation and Reference Service (IERS).
-These conventions define an ideal reference *system*, but they're useless without physical measurements which give coordinates for a set of real world datum objects.
+These conventions define an ideal reference *system*, but they're useless without physical measurements that give coordinates for a set of real world datum objects.
 The process of measuring and computing coordinates for datum objects is called *realizing* the reference system and the result is called a *reference frame*.
 For example, the **International Terrestrial Reference Frame